 at 1801 Mountain Road, NW, in Albuquerque NM

-Please be aware: These shows ALWAYS sells out (208 times, so far), so you must buy tickets in advance - do not just show up and expect to get in.
+Please be aware: These shows almost always sell out (523 times, so far), so please buy tickets in advance.
+Online ticket sales end at noon on Friday of the show, and if there are any tickets late, you may buy them at the door that evening.
 Also, you must arrive at the Museum at LEAST 10 minutes prior to showtime to pick up your willcall tickets.
 There is NO late-seating, as the planetarium is extremely dark, and there are no refunds.
 Sorry!

 Show Credits: